ma-b/hirsch-walks/Spindles/docs/src/tutorial_cube.md

 cube = Spindle(A, b) # hide
 vertices(cube)
 ```

+!!! note

+    By default, *Spindles.jl* uses exact rational arithmetic.
+Note that the components of each vertex returned by [`Spindles.vertices`](@ref) are of type `Rational` with numerators and denominators of type `BigInt` (see also the [Julia documentation](https://docs.julialang.org/en/v1/manual/complex-and-rational-numbers/#Rational-Numbers)).

 The existence of two apices may be checked using the function [`Spindles.apices`](@ref), which returns the indices of two vertices of `cube` that act as apices: